 Alimony Lawyers in Somerset County, NJ

 Spousal Support Attorneys Serving Clients in Morris, Hunterdon, Union, & Middlesex Counties & All of New Jersey

-During a divorce, few issues are more contested than alimony or spousal support payments.
-Whether you are seeking alimony in NJ or being required to pay, it is crucial to have a spousal support lawyer on your side that is willing to fight for your rights.
+During a divorce, few issues are more contested than alimony, also known as spousal support.
+Whether you are seeking alimony in NJ or are being required to make payments, it is crucial to have a Somerset County spousal support lawyer on your side that is willing to fight for your rights.

-At DeTommaso Law Group, we strive to help our clients arrive at fair and favorable spousal support arrangements.
+At DeTommaso Law Group, LLC, we strive to help our clients arrive at fair and favorable spousal support arrangements.
 If your spouse refuses to agree with a fair payment plan, our Somerset County alimony lawyers are prepared to take your case to trial.

-With over 125 years of combined experience, our Somerset County spousal support lawyers are equipped with the knowledge and skills to develop a strategic case that can help you on towards a financially stable life after divorce.
+With over 125 years of combined experience, our spousal support lawyers in Somerset County are equipped with the knowledge and skills to develop a strategic case that can help you on towards a financially stable life after divorce.

-Contact us online or call (908) 274-3028 today to set up your consultation with a Somerset County alimony lawyer near you!
-We proudly service clients in Morris, Hunterdon, and Union Counties and throughout the State of New Jersey.
+Contact us online or call (908) 274-3028 today to set up your consultation with a Somerset County alimony attorney near you!
+We proudly service clients in Morris, Hunterdon, and Union Counties and throughout all of New Jersey.